-Any person or organization that violates the New Hampshire Medicaid Fraud and False Claims Act is subject to a State civil penalty of not less than $5,000 and not more than $10,000, plus 3 times the amount of damages that the State sustains as a result of the illegal action/s.
+Any person or organization that violates the New Hampshire Medicaid Fraud and False Claims Act is subject to a State civil penalty ranging from $13,508 to $27,018 as of May 2022, plus 3 times the amount of damages that the State sustains as a result of the illegal action/s.
 Any such person may also be subject to State criminal prosecution and liability for a felony.

 New Hampshire Whistleblower Protections

 The New Hampshire "Whistleblowers' Protection Act" affords legal protections to employees who report violations of State or Federal law, such as the Federal False Claims Act or the State Medicaid Fraud and False Claims Act, or who refuse to execute illegal directives, or who participate in governmental investigations or hearings.